emp3r0r10/emp3r0r10.github.io/_posts/CTF_Writeups/2026-04-12-UMassCTF2026_Writeup.md

 ![BrOWSER_BOSS_FIGHT](/assets/images/ctf_writeups/UMass_CTF/BrOWSER_BOSS_FIGHT/BrOWSER_BOSS_FIGHT.png)

-If we go to the challenge website, we can see an input to enter a key and a door we can click.
+When we visit the challenge website, we can see an input field to enter a key and a door we can click.

 ![Site_Overview](/assets/images/ctf_writeups/UMass_CTF/BrOWSER_BOSS_FIGHT/Site_Overview.png)

-When we look at the source code, we observe that whatever the key we type, it will be replaced with `WEAK_NON_KOOPA_KNOCK`.
+When we look at the source code, we observe that whatever key we type, it will be replaced with `WEAK_NON_KOOPA_KNOCK`.

 ![SourceCode](/assets/images/ctf_writeups/UMass_CTF/BrOWSER_BOSS_FIGHT/SourceCode.png)

-So, typing random key and click on the door will redirect us to this page.
+So, typing a random key and clicking on the door will redirect us to this page.

 ![Site_Overview_2](/assets/images/ctf_writeups/UMass_CTF/BrOWSER_BOSS_FIGHT/Site_Overview_2.png)

-If we look at burp suite, we can see interesting `Server` header in response with hint of `under_the_doormate`.
+If we look at Burp Suite, we can see an interesting `Server` header in the response with a hint of `under_the_doormate`.

 ![password](/assets/images/ctf_writeups/UMass_CTF/BrOWSER_BOSS_FIGHT/password_1.png)

-Let's try it as key.
+Let's try it as the key.

 ![password_2](/assets/images/ctf_writeups/UMass_CTF/BrOWSER_BOSS_FIGHT/password_2.png)

-We can see that we will redirected to another page but no flag appeared.
+We can see that we are redirected to another page, but no flag appeared.

-We can observe that there is a cookie variable called `hasAxe` and its default value is `false`.
+We can observe that there is a cookie variable called `hasAxe`, and its default value is `false`.

 ![Site_3](/assets/images/ctf_writeups/UMass_CTF/BrOWSER_BOSS_FIGHT/Site_3.png)

-If we add `hasAxe: true` while visiting this endpoint, we will get the flag.
+If we add `hasAxe: true` when visiting this endpoint, we will get the flag.

 ![Flag](/assets/images/ctf_writeups/UMass_CTF/BrOWSER_BOSS_FIGHT/Flag.png)